openimsdk/chat/README.md

 :heart: Contributions to this project are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## 🚨 License

-:scroll: chat is licensed under the [GPL-3.0 license](https://github.com/openimsdk/chat#GPL-3.0-1-ov-file).
 See the [LICENSE](https://github.com/openimsdk/chat/tree/main/LICENSE) for the full license text.